The Reverend J. Douglas Ousley, Rector

 Douglas Ousley has served in various offices for the church, including chairing the Board of Directors of Incarnation Center in Ivoryton, Connecticut, and membership in ecumenical groups in France, Italy, and New York City.
 He currently is clergy liaison to the 17th Precinct of the New York Police Department.
 His writings have been published in numerous publications, including the Wall Street Journal, the Christian Century, the Church Times and the Living Church.
 He now reviews books for Anglican and Episcopal History.
 He has lectured for various schools and groups as well as presenting programs for Italian radio (RAI), Vatican Radio and other media.

 The Rector has two sons, John, an attorney, and Andrew, a marketing manager, in New York City.
-He is engaged to Dana Fern, an occupational therapist who works in the neo-natal intensive care unit at Lenox Hill Hospital and has a private practice in Manhattan.
+He is married to Dana Fern, an occupational therapist who works in the neo-natal intensive care unit at Lenox Hill Hospital and has a private practice in Manhattan.